rnstewart/weather-platform-kmp/README.md

 interfaces?.weatherInterface?.searchWeather(searchQuery)
 ```

 And when those operations run, the updated data will be pushed to the Flows through the `CompositionLocalProvider` and into the Composables, triggering a recomposition and update of the UI.
+This is a fully reactive architecture taking advantage of the tools Kotlin gives us for such an approach.